Tahiti And French Polynesia

-French Polynesia's main island of Tahiti (meaning 'the gathering place') stands sentinel over her surrounding sisters like a proud queen, her soaring interior mountains sheltering deep valleys, plummeting waterfalls and crystal streams flowing down to the rugged coastline of black and white sand beaches and blue lagoons.
-Tahiti is made up of two islands, Tahiti-Nui and Tahiti-Iti, joined by a narrow isthmus.
+French Polynesia's main island of Tahiti (meaning 'the gathering place') stands sentinel over her surrounding sister islands like a proud queen, her soaring interior mountains sheltering deep valleys, plummeting waterfalls and crystal streams flowing down to the rugged coastline of black and white sand beaches and blue lagoons.
+Tahiti is actually made up of two islands, Tahiti-Nui and Tahiti-Iti, joined by a narrow isthmus.

 Most holidaymakers will begin their island idyll at the international Faa'a Airport at Papeete, Tahiti's capital and the commercial hub of French Polynesia.
-The small, busy city has a French flavour and laid-back atmosphere, worth exploring for its vibrant Central Market, pearl shops, attractive waterfront with its unique mobile diners, and a selection of excellent restaurants.
-Another must for visitors is to take a round-the-island tour, along the 73-mile (117km) road encircling the island, passing historic monuments, museums, beaches, ruined temples, waterfalls, gardens and dramatic scenery.
+This small, busy city has a French flavour and laid-back atmosphere, and is worth exploring for its vibrant Central Market, pearl shops, attractive waterfront, and selection of excellent restaurants.
+Another must for visitors is to take a round-the-island tour, along the 73-mile (117km) road encircling the island, passing historic monuments, museums, beaches, ruined temples, waterfalls, gardens and some beautiful, dramatic scenery.

-The island's best white sand beaches are between Punaauia and Papara, but most visitors get more of a thrill out of visiting the famed black sand beaches on the east coast, particularly renowned Pointe Venus.
-Besides enjoying the seaside, Tahiti also offers some interesting sightseeing, including magnificent Botanical gardens, museums, archaeological sites, the tomb of the royal family Pomare, a lake containing unique eared eels, lava tubes, and a host of other unusual experiences.
+The island's best white sand beaches are between Punaauia and Papara, but many visitors get more of a thrill out of visiting the famed black sand beaches on the east coast, particularly the renowned Pointe Venus.
+Besides enjoying the seaside, Tahiti also offers some interesting sightseeing, including magnificent botanical gardens, museums, archaeological sites, the tomb of the royal family Pomare, a lake containing unique eels, lava tubes, and a host of other unusual experiences.